Barnette reclaims history through family photographs, bright glittery surfaces, and the power of pink.

 Journey to Mount Tamalpais reveals Adnan’s deep connection to the Northern California icon.

-Visit Open Space, SFMOMA’s hybrid, interdisciplinary publishing platform for artists, writers, community members et al.
+Visit the archive for Open Space (2008–2021), SFMOMA’s publishing platform for artists, writers, community members et al.